Gromov width of the disk cotangent bundle of spheres of revolution: Toric domains in the disk cotangent bundles of spheres of revolution

 Let $\mathfrak{m} = \min \{2\pi u(z_0),L\}$, with $L$ denoting the length of any meridian on $S$.
 In other words, $\mathfrak{m}$ is the minimum between the length of the equator and the length of a meridian on $S$.
-It is readily verified from equation \eqref{curvec} that the curve $\gamma$ is the graph of a function $f_S$ defined by
+It is readily verified from equation \eqref{curvec} that the curve $\gamma$ has the same trace as the graph of a function $f_S$ defined by